Kattacka/isaac-champions/README.md

 Starts with birthright, king baby, proptosis + gulped adoption papers and friendship circlet.

 ### Apollyon+:
-Starts with voided spindown dice and crooked penny + gulped No!
+Starts with voided spindown dice and crooked penny.
+Crooked Spindown Void works as such:
+Spinsdown the item -> Uses crooked penny -> Voids the original copy, leaving you with either 1 spundown pedestal and void stat ups, or a penny.

 ### Bethany+:
 Removed book of virtues.